gardefjord/adamgardefjord/_projects/oppnadorren.md

     <source src="/assets/images/oppnadorren/ÖppnaDörren.mp4" type="video/mp4">
     Your browser does not support the video tag.
   </video>
-  <figcaption>The video that was produced by advertising agency Forsman & Bodenfors for the launch of the project.</figcaption>
+  <figcaption>The video that was produced by advertising agency Forsman & Bodenfors and integrated into the site for the launch.</figcaption>
 </figure>
 <figure class="project-image">
   <img src="/assets/images/oppnadorren/oppnadorren-m-about-2.jpg" alt="Diagram of the user flow for ÖppnaDörren, showing the process from registration to connection.">